Gerald-Star/Deploy-Amazon-Virtual-Private-Cloud/README.md

 *Even though you created an Internet gateway and attached it to your VPC, you still have to tell instances within your public subnet how to get to the Internet.*

-## Task 5: Create a Route Table, Add Routes, And Associate Public Subnets
+## Task 5: Create a Route Table, Add Routes And Associate Public Subnets

 Create a route table for internet-bound traffic
 Add a route to the route table to direct the internet-bound traffic to the internet gateway